 Bar and Court Admissions

 District of Columbia Bar

-- As a core part of the litigation team, defended a shipbuilder in a $400 million False Claims Act case and won sanctions against the government for discovery violations.
+- As a core part of the litigation team, defended a shipbuilder in a $400 million FCA case and won sanctions against the government for discovery violations.

 - Conducted an investigation for a Fortune 500 technology company regarding potential antitrust violations.